uijkelly/test-fort-json/src/HowIDidIt.md

 Then once FoBiS was installed, ran <code>sh build.sh</code> in the json-fortran directory to build the module, and runs some unit tests.

 Now the module files are in <code>json-fortran/lib</code>, and all I have to do is figure out how to include them in this here project!
-For now, not being fancy, and will just copy them over to the main folder and go from there.
+To start, not being fancy, and will just copy them over to the main folder and go from there.
+But did eventually figure out makefile and gfortran details to leave in the folder where they are which is better.
+Details of that below.

 ### gfortran with a static library